Bolivia Educator

 12 Days

-An intercultural experiential education seminar for teachers of science, environmental studies, Spanish, and global studies, and for school administrators.
+An intercultural experiential education seminar for administrators and teachers of science, environmental studies, Spanish, and global studies.

 An experiential seminar for global studies educators.